mayer79/MetricsWeighted/README.md

 ## Application

 There are two ways to apply the package.
 We will go through them in the following examples.
+Please have a look at the vignette on CRAN for further information and examples.

 ## Example 1: Directly apply the metrics